 Due to the war in Ukraine and the resulting sanctions and other actions against Russia and Belarus and due to inflation and the economic downturn and possible recession, there has been uncertainty and disruption in the global economy.
-At the beginning of the war in Ukraine in late February 2022, we experienced immediate reductions in orders from Russia.
-On March 7, 2022, we announced that we were suspending sales, support and other operations in Russia.
-Starting from March 7, 2022, we are not recognizing service revenue on service contracts that have been suspended in Russia.
+On March 7, 2022, we announced that we were suspending sales, support, security updates and other operations in Russia.

-Although the Russian war against Ukraine did not have a material adverse impact on our revenue or other financial results for the three and six months ended June 30, 2022, at this time we are unable to fully assess the aggregate impact it will have on our business in future periods due to various uncertainties, which include, but are not limited to, the duration of the war, its effect on the economy, its impact to the businesses of our customers and distributors, actions that may be taken by governmental authorities related to the war, and other factors identified in Part II, Item 1A, "Risk Factors" in this Quarterly Report, including the risk factor titled "The war in Ukraine and our suspension of operations in Russia have affected and may continue to affect our business."
+Although the Russian war against Ukraine did not have a material adverse impact on our revenue or other financial results for the three and nine months ended September 30, 2022, at this time we are unable to fully assess the aggregate impact it will have on our business in future periods due to various uncertainties, which include, but are not limited to, the duration of the war, its effect on the economy, its impact to the businesses of our customers and distributors, actions that may be taken by governmental authorities related to the war, and other factors identified in Part II, Item 1A, "Risk Factors" in this Quarterly Report, including the risk factor titled "The war in Ukraine and our suspension of operations in Russia have affected and may continue to affect our business."